treasure-data/treasure-boxes/README.md

 # How to Request a new Box

-Submitting a Box request does not mean that Treasure Data will create the requested Box, but let's us know that our customers want it.
+Submitting a Box request does not mean that Treasure Data will create the requested Box, but lets us know that our customers want it.
 All new Box requests will be logged and prioritized by the Treasure Boxes team.

 Link is https://boxes.treasuredata.com/hc/en-us/